ngocnmbui/MIS-311/README.md

 * Time per Delivery: Highly significant positive coefficient (1.8805), demonstrating that the duration of each delivery has the strongest positive impact on overhead costs.
 * Weight per Delivery: Negative and statistically insignificant coefficient (-0.0023), suggesting that weight does not significantly predict changes in overhead costs.
 ## Conclusion and Implications:
 The results highlight that optimising delivery times and minimising miles traveled per delivery could significantly reduce overhead costs.
-Weight per delivery appears to have minimal impact and may not require immediate operational attention.
-Businesses can leverage these insights to enhance cost efficiency through targeted delivery management improvements.
+Based on the analysis, Weight per delivery appears to have minimal impact and may not require immediate operational attention.
+Courier businesses can leverage these insights to enhance cost efficiency through targeted delivery management improvements, and effectively assign overhead costs for their delivery services.